BernardoPe/Sessions/src/main/kotlin/pt/isel/ls/docs/report.md

 #### Client Request Flow

-The requests of the frontend of the application uses the Single Page Application (SPA) technique.
+The requests of the frontend of the application use the Single Page Application (SPA) technique.

-This technique allows the user interface to load only a single web page document and then updates the body content of that single document using DOM elements without making any additional HTTP requests made by the client.
+This technique allows the user interface to load only a single web page document and then update the body content of that single document using DOM elements without making any additional HTTP browser requests.
-When a client request needs information from the server API it is used the javascript Fetch API to make the request.

 The redirection of the user interface is done by replacing the body content of the document with the content of the requested page.

 The requested page URL is changed with a hash mark (#) on its path, which is then used to determine which content to show on the page.

-In the file `index.html`, the body content is replaced by the content of the requested page using the event listener of type `load` and verify if it's hash mark has changed on the redirected URL by the event listener of type `hashchange`.
+Whenever the page is first loaded, the `loadHandler` function is called to define the SPA routes.

-The function `loadHandler` is responsible for loading the content of the requested page and replacing the body content with it, by adding route handlers, that contains the path, and it's the content to be replaced in DOM.
+The `loadHandler` function defines the routes of the SPA application and calls the `hashChangeHandler` function to load the content of the requested page.

-The function `hashChangeHandler` is responsible for verifying if the hash mark of the URL has changed and if it has, it calls the `loadHandler` function to load the content of the requested page.
+The function `hashChangeHandler` is called whenever the hash mark of the URL changes, and it calls the `router` module to match the route and get the correct handler.

-The `router` module handles the URL path and it's params and queries to be processed by the `loadHandler` and `hashChangeHandler`.
+The `router` module handles the route matching and URL query/parameter extraction logic of the SPA application.

 The `handlers` module contains the functions that are called by the `router` module to load the content of the requested page which contains DOM elements to be displayed.

-### Connection Management
+#### Connection Management

-The project manages connections to a PostgreSQL database through a class named DBConnectionManager.
+The project manages connections to a PostgresSQL database through a class named `DBManager`.

+This class is extended by each of the database classes responsible for managing the data of the entities (Games, Players, and Sessions).

 This class is responsible for giving out connections to the database for each thread, and closing them when they are no longer needed.
 For each new connection, the class creates a new instance of a PGSimpleDataSource, and sets its connection parameters.
 The connections are closed using the close method of the class.

 In the overall application, at the `main` function, the application creates a new instance of the `SessionsDataManager` class.
-This class internally uses the `DBConnectionManager` class to allow the user to shut down the connections when the application is finished.
+This class internally calls the `close` method for each of the database classes, implemented by the `DBManager` class, to close the connections.

 When the `storage.use {}` block is finished, the `SessionsDataManager` internally calls the close method of the `DBConnectionManager` to close the connections.

-### Data Access
+#### Data Access

 For data access, we implemented the `SessionsDataManager` class, which is responsible for managing storage, be it in memory or in a database.

-This class uses the `DBConnectionManager` class to allow the user to shut down the connections when the application is finished.

 We also implemented the `SessionsDataGame`, `SessionsDataPlayer`, and `SessionsDataSession` interfaces, which are responsible for managing the data of the respective entities and support different types of implementations, such as in-memory storage or database storage.

 For the storage interface implementation, we created the `SessionsDataGameDB`, `SessionsDataPlayerDB`, and `SessionsDataSessionDB` classes for database storage, and the `SessionsDataGameMem`, `SessionsDataPlayerMem`, and `SessionsDataSessionMem` classes for in-memory storage.

+The database storage classes extend the `DBManager` class, which is responsible for managing the database connections for each thread and executing queries.

-### Error Handling/Processing
+#### Error Handling/Processing

    #### Back-End
 As said in the Request Details section, the application processes the request at the API level, which is responsible for catching any errors and returning the appropriate response.